TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 - `types`: any custom constrained column-level types you may wish to define and reference in your tables.
   These become both validation constraints expressed as `pandera` schemas, and `typing.Literal` types in the case of enums, or sometimes `typing.NewType`s depending on your build options.
-- `local_data`: specifications of local files in your repo that will be used to build your tables
+- `local_data`: specifications of local files in your repo that will be used to build your tables.
+Files referenced here are expected to be version-controlled along with your code and so don't require hashes for integrity checks.
 - `remote_data`: specifications of remote files that will be used to build your tables.
 Currently only blob store backends like ADLS are supported.
+Files referenced here must be versioned with hashes to ensure build integrity (MD5 is used currently).
 - `remote_blob_store`: optional location to store large artifacts in post-build, in case you want to set a size limit above which your data files will not be packaged with your distribution.
 They can then be fetched at run time as needed.